ashu-choudhury/ai-gen-dev/README.md

 *   **AI-Powered Commit Messages:** Generates descriptive and conventionally formatted commit messages, saving you time and improving commit history clarity.
 *   **Intelligent README Generation:** Automatically creates comprehensive `README.md` files by analyzing your project's structure and code content.
+*   **Automated CHANGELOG Generation:** Creates user-friendly changelogs from recent commit history, keeping your project documentation up-to-date.
+*   **AI-Assisted Code Review:** Provides insightful code reviews to help identify potential bugs, suggest improvements, and ensure adherence to best practices.
-*   **Customizable AI Prompts:** Allows you to provide specific instructions to the AI for both commit messages and README generation, ensuring the output meets your exact needs.
+*   **Customizable AI Prompts:** Allows you to provide specific instructions to the AI for commit messages, READMEs, changelogs, and code reviews, ensuring the output meets your exact needs.
-*   **Seamless Git Integration:** Works directly with your Git repository, understanding staged changes for commit messages and scanning your project for README generation.
+*   **Seamless Git Integration:** Works directly with your Git repository, understanding staged changes for commit messages and scanning your project for documentation generation.
 *   **Developer-Friendly CLI:** Easy-to-use command-line interface with clear instructions and helpful feedback.
 *   **Secure API Key Management:** Safely stores your Gemini API key locally using a configuration management library.
 *   **Extensible Architecture:** Designed with modularity in mind, allowing for future expansion with more AI-driven developer tools.